Welcome to Plastic-free July! This month’s challenge takes place in nearly every aspect of your life…

 Resources: (Please note, this is not an endorsement of these organizations, stores or products from OSOF, just a suggestion of how to get started)

-NZ-made re-useable food wraps – great for wrapping up sandwiches, cheeses and snacks.
+NZ-made re-useable food wraps – great for wrapping up sandwiches, cheeses, vegetables and snacks.
 Check out these wraps from Hamilton’s Sweetree Honey.
 They even sell a make-your own kit so you can do it yourself!

 Everything you need to know about having a plastic free life